rashawnevans/CryptoDashboard/README.md

 - Currently not optimized for mobile devices
 - API may not return data if the crypto currency isn't found
 - Max & Min lines may not display properly for cryptocurrencies with very small values
+- When hovering over chart data, current shows unformated timestamp.
+Would be nice to show formatted date

 ## API for Reference